AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/selecting-the-account.md

     ![Click on the dropdown menu](../../assets/tools/observation-for-adobe-commerce/start-using-3.jpg)

 1. You should set the time prior to the ticket date time to see if there were any preceding events/data.
-You can use the preset time frames on the left or set a custom time frame by selecting **Set custom**.
+You can use the preset timeframes on the left or set a custom timeframe by selecting **Set custom**.